ustaxcourt/ef-cms/docs/running-locally.md

 You will need Java installed in order to run **[elasticsearch](https://www.elastic.co/)** and **[dynamodb](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)** locally on your machine.
 Grabbing the latest version of Java JDK should work fine.

+If you have trouble running locally, try updating your Java version to a later version.

 ### JQ

 JQ is a tool used for parsing JSON in the command line.
 We use JQ a lot in various deployment scripts.